xveiga/DawCord/README.rst

   there's currently no mechanism to flush it other than a restart.
 - Voice client is not stopped when UDP packets stop, but the opus encoder and discord seem to work properly with "emptiness" anyway.
-- On Windows platforms, asyncio throws a "RuntimeError: Event loop is closed", this is a problem with the upstream implementation.
-There's a workaround which adds delay on closing, making the bot seem unresponsive, so i've decided to keep it as is.
 - Do not add more than one source with the same identifier broadcasting on the same domain, as it will result in "interlaced" choppy audio.
 If you need more than one source for other uses, change the *default* identifier in the